About the interface

 - Delete: Once a user is deactivated, you can delete that user.
 This action can be executed by team members who are administrators of the account and also each user can delete their account from the additional options in their profile.

-When modifying a user, you may change the list of Targets to which they belong.
+When modifying a user, you may change the list of Segments to which they belong.

-In this section we can configure the interaction between users and the Modyo platform itself (outside of Channels).
-Some configurations are focused on the look and feel, such as color selection or email templates, while others are focused on registration, access control, and personalization.
-In particular, registration and access control are essential for the proper functioning of the platform, so it is important to be cautious when modifying configurations in this section.
+In this section you can largely configure interaction between users and the Modyo platform.
+Some settings are focused on the visual experience for the user, such as the selection of colors or post templates, while others are focused on registration, access control, and personalization.
+In particular, this second part is essential for the platform to function properly, so it is important to be cautious when modifying this section's settings.

 # Primary Color